Gabriella439/post-rfc/sotu.md

 saver.

-Laziness deserves special mention because many outsiders do not appreciate how laziness simplifies refactoring.
+Laziness deserves special mention because many outsiders do not appreciate how laziness simplifies maintenance.
 Many languages require tight coupling between producers and consumers of data structures in order to avoid wasteful evaluation, but laziness avoids this problem by only evaluating data structures on demand.
 This means that if your refactoring process changes the order in